gopasspw/gopass/README.md

 ### Managing Recipients

-You can list, add and remove recpients from the commandline.
+You can list, add and remove recipients from the commandline.

 ```bash
 $ gopass recipients